Harrogate Bus Company: History

 In partnership with DalesBus, the service between Harrogate and Skipton was reintroduced in May 2021 – the first direct service between the two towns for eight years.
 As of April 2022, four buses per day operate on summer Saturdays.

+In 2024, the company's entire fleet will be converted to operation with battery-electric buses.
+Partially funded by the UK government's Zero Emission Bus Regional Areas (ZEBRA) scheme, 20 Mercedes-Benz eCitaro single-deck vehicles and 19 Alexander Dennis Enviro400EV double-deck vehicles – worth £21 million collectively – have been ordered, with the first Enviro400EV revealed at an unveiling event in June.
+They entering service between late 2024 and early 2025 for the 36 and for other routes.
+The first five eCitaros entered service on 18 November.
+As a result of the new vehicles arriving, the branding has changed from "The Harrogate Bus Company" to just "Harrogate Bus Company", dropping the "The" prefix.

+2024 also saw the introduction of route 4, a service linking King Edwin Park housing estate with Harrogate.
+In October 2024, route 1D to The Pastures estate of Knaresborough was merged with the Carmires route 1C.

 Services and branding

 The Harrogate Bus Company

 Following the rebrand of the company in 2016, a two-tone red livery was introduced for local bus services in and around the spa town of Harrogate.
-As well as serving as a corporate livery, it is also used as a base for other route brands including Harrogate Electrics, The 1 (Knaresborough and Harrogate) and The 7 (Leeds, Wetherby and Harrogate).
+As well as serving as a corporate livery, it was also used as a base for dedicated route brands such as the 1, the 7, and the Harrogate Electrics network.

+In November 2024, the Harrogate Bus Company brand underwent a refresh.
+As part of this, a fleet of battery-electric Mercedes-Benz eCitaros were introduced, replacing the company's diesel powered Wright Eclipse vehicles.
+Additionally, a new logo and standard red livery was adopted, and dedicated route-specific branding for routes 1 and 7 was discontinued.

+Alongside routes 1, 7 and Harrogate Electrics network, the company operates several other services including the 21 (Knaresborough to Boroughbridge and Roecliffe), the 24 (Harrogate to Pateley Bridge), the 59 (Harrogate to Skipton), and the X98/X99 (Wetherby to Leeds).

 Harrogate Electrics

-Local services operating in and around Harrogate are operated by a fleet of eight high-specification, fully-electric Volvo 7900 single-deck vehicles in dedicated branding.
+Local services operating in and around Harrogate are operated by a fleet of eight high-specification, battery-electric Volvo 7900 single-deck vehicles in dedicated branding.
 The vehicles, which were announced in February 2017, were introduced into service in July 2018.
 The project was funded partly by Transdev (£1.7 million), with a further £2.25 million of funding granted from the Government's Low Emission Bus Scheme.
 Features include free WiFi, USB charging and audio-visual next-stop announcements.

-The Harrogate Electrics network encompasses the company's local routes within Harrogate – the 2 to Bilton, the 3 to Jennyfield, the 6 to Pannal Ash and the X6 to Beckwith Knowle Business Park.
-The 2 and 3 operate at a frequency of every 20 minutes, while the 6 operates every 30 minutes.
-The X6 service runs during weekdays at rush hour, operating 4 journeys from Harrogate during in the morning, and another 4 from Beckwith Knowle in the late afternoon/early evening.
+The Harrogate Electrics network encompasses the company's local routes within Harrogate – the 2 to Bilton, the 3 to Jennyfield, the 4 to King Edwin Park, and the 6 to Pannal Ash and Beckwith Knowle Business Park.
+The 2 and 3 operate at a frequency of every 20 minutes, the 4 operates every hour, and the 6 operates every 30 minutes.